 It is quite easy to check the consistency and colour of your cervical mucus.
 The most popular methods to get this done include the following:

 It is the most straightforward method to check cervical mucus.
-All you need to do is stand in a position you normally do while inserting a tampon and inserting a finger into your vagina.
-When you withdraw your finger from the vagina, you will be able to check the texture and colour of the mucus stuck to your finger.
-Please make a note of how the mucus feels, its colour, and its consistency.
-It would be best if you did it throughout your cycle to opt for any changes that happen during the ovulation.
+All you need to do is stand normally as you would, insert a tampon, and insert a finger into your vagina.
+When you withdraw your finger from the vagina, you can check the texture and colour of the mucus stuck to your finger.
+Note how the mucus feels, its colour, and its consistency.
+It would be best to do it throughout your cycle to look for any changes during the ovulation.

 It might take a few tries to get it right, but you will get better as you keep practising.
-If you want to read about detailed instructions, please read our How to Check Your Cervix and Cervical Position blog to find out more on how to check your cervix at home and check your cervical mucus.
+If you want to read detailed instructions, please read our How to Check Your Cervix and Cervical Position blog to learn more about how to check your cervix at home and your cervical mucus.

 In this method, you take a small folded-up piece of toilet paper and wipe your vagina opening.
 Note down the colour and consistency of the mucus stuck on the toilet paper’s surface.
-You need to ensure that you are doing it daily, especially when you are just starting on the cervical method of ovulation prediction.
+You need to do it daily, especially when just starting on the cervical method of ovulation prediction.

-While using this method, one thing to keep in mind is never to check about the cervical mucus after you urinate.
+While using this method, one thing to remember is never to check the cervical mucus after urinating.
 Always perform the check before you urinate.

 The cervical mucus method of ovulation tracking

 It takes time and patience to predict ovulation using this method.
 As you need to know how your mucus appears throughout your cycle so that you can notice the changes when they happen, you need to establish a baseline.
-You need to check the mucus every day and note how it appears and feels.
+You must check the mucus daily and note how it appears and feels.
 Once you do this over a few menstrual cycles, it will become easy to spot the mucus consistency and colour changes as you approach ovulation.

-It is also important to note that there can be several other factors that can change the nature of the discharge.
+It is also important to note that several other factors can change the nature of the discharge.
 Bacterial vaginosis and other infections of the vagina can alter the discharge considerably.

 When is cervical mucus a cause of concern?

-- If the colour of the discharge is yellow, green, or frothy.
-It might indicate a bacterial or fungal infection of the vagina that needs immediate medical attention.
+- The colour of the discharge is yellow, green, or frothy.
+This might indicate a bacterial or fungal infection in the vagina that needs immediate medical attention

-- If the mucus has a fishy or foul odour.
+- The mucus has a fishy or foul odour

-- If there are any visible signs of infection around the vagina, such as a rash or reddening
+- There are any visible signs of infection around the vagina, such as a rash or reddening

 - If you have pain during sexual intercourse or a burning sensation in and around the vagina